LGBT / Gender and Sexual Identity Issues

-Of course, many of the issues that LGBTQ people might bring to therapy are those that are common among all people.
+Many of the concerns and life challenges LGBTQ people bring to therapy are those common among all people.
 All couples argue over many of the same things—money, sex, the in-laws, quality time—and all people are subject to the same kinds of daily stressors, such as mood swings, workplace concerns, or low self-esteem.

-Gender dysphoria is listed as a psychological condition in the DSM-5 to account for the significant distress a person might experience when a person’s gender identity or expression does not correspond with that person’s physical sex assigned at birth.
+Gender dysphoria is listed as a psychological condition in the DSM-5 to account for the significant distress a person might experience when their gender identity or expression does not correspond with the gender assigned at birth.
 In the previous edition, the condition was listed as gender identity disorder, but after receiving criticism about the stigmatizing effect of the word “disorder,” the condition was renamed gender dysphoria to ensure gender noncomformity was not labeled as a mental disorder.

-- A notable conflict between their gender identity or expression and the sex they were assigned at birth that persists for at least six months.
+- A notable conflict between their gender identity or expression and the gender they were assigned at birth that persists for at least six months.

 - Measurable impairment or distress in routine functions, such as social or professional, as a result of the condition.

-- Couple in conflict over coming out: John and Paolo, in their mid 30s, seek couple’s sessions to deal with their constant fighting.
-The therapist treats their relationship, at first, as he would any other couple, working on communication skills and anger management in particular.
+- Couple in conflict over coming out: John and Paolo, in their mid 30s, seek couples sessions to deal with their constant fighting.
+The therapist treats their relationship as he would any other couple's relationship, helping them address communication skills and anger management in particular.
 As the work proceeds, it is revealed that John is out to his family (who accepts him entirely) and publicly, while Paolo does not want his family to know he is gay.
 This is frustrating to John, who wants a “normal life, including Paolo’s family being part of my family.”
 The therapist helps Paolo communicate the terrible anxiety he feels in light of his family’s orthodox religious beliefs, and John comes to understand that Paolo’s family will likely never accept him or his relationship with Paolo.
 John is able to begin making peace with this reality, which brings the two closer.

-- Male to female transition: Ray, 40, is directed to therapy by his primary care physician after Ray decides he wants to transition from male to female, undergo sex reassignment surgery, and change his name to Reyna.
-Ray reports he has suffered for a long time trying to live as a man when he in fact feels like a woman.
-The therapist, who was recommended due to her experience with transgender persons, explores with Ray his personal history, including the origins of his feelings of being a woman, his struggles to live as a man, and his expectations for living as a woman.
-The therapist makes it clear Ray will have her support whether or not the surgery takes place.
-The therapist also helps Ray process feelings of sadness, anxiety, and anger about the way he has been treated by his family because of his gender identity.
-The therapist is able to report to Ray’s doctor, with Ray’s permission, that Ray is fully aware of the complexities and risks of his decision, and that she has no objection to the surgery taking place.
-By the end of their sessions, the therapist is calling Ray “Reyna,” by Reyna’s request, and Reyna utilizes therapy sessions to grow more comfortable fully taking on a female identity.
-The therapist continues to provide support throughout the process.
+- Gender transition: Ray, 40, is directed to therapy by a primary care physician after Ray decides to begin outwardly transitioning from male to female, with hormones, gender confirmation surgery, and a name change.
+Rachelle (Ray's chosen name) reports she has experienced significant distress from trying to live as a man when she is in fact a woman.
+The therapist, who was recommended due to her experience with transgender individuals, explores with Rachelle her personal history: when she first knew she was a woman, her difficulties trying to conform to a male identity, and her expectations for life going forward.
+The therapist also helps Rachelle process her feelings of sadness, anxiety, and anger about the way she has been treated by her family because of her gender identity.
+They also discuss possible complications of transition and the varied feelings Rachelle may experience after the surgery.
+The therapist is able to report to Rachelle's doctor, with her permission, that Rachelle is fully aware of the complexities and risks of her decision.
+Rachelle begins hormones and plans to schedule her surgery, continuing in therapy as she adjusts to living as her true self, addressing the ways doing so impacts her daily life.
+Her therapist continues to provide support throughout the process.